-Mr. Feldman has deep experience in the courtroom: In addition to serving as a member of several successful trial teams, including the team that won a $12 million punitive damages verdict and liability findings on all counts in favor of his client following a three-week federal jury trial in the Southern District of New York, he has argued and won significant motions for clients in state and federal courts in California and New York.
-Mr. Feldman also has a strong record of defeating challenging class actions, obtaining numerous dismissals at the pleadings stage or earlier.
+Mr. Feldman has deep experience in the courtroom.
+In addition to serving as a member of several successful trial teams—including the team that won a $12 million punitive damages verdict and liability findings on all counts in favor of his client following a three-week federal jury trial in the U.S. District Court for the Southern District of New York—he has argued and won significant motions for clients in state and federal courts in California and New York.
+He also has a strong record of defeating challenging class actions, obtaining numerous dismissals at the pleadings stage or earlier.

 - Alec Baldwin v.
-Mary Boone et al.: Obtained seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin, in a high-profile art fraud case against the Mary Boone Gallery (See“Why Alec Baldwin is $1 Million Richer Today” in The New York Times, “Alec Baldwin Settles …” in the Daily Journal, and “Alec Baldwin’s Legal Tussle Over Art” in The New Yorker).
+Mary Boone et al. Obtained seven-figure settlement, representing a full trial victory, on behalf of Alec Baldwin in a high-profile art fraud case against the Mary Boone Gallery.
+(See“Why Alec Baldwin is $1 Million Richer Today,” The New York Times; “Alec Baldwin Settles …,” the Daily Journal; “Alec Baldwin’s Legal Tussle Over Art,” The New Yorker)

 - Goldcrest Film Distribution v.
-Summit Entertainment: Won the dismissal of a multimillion-dollar contractual dispute over alleged deceptive accounting practices used to calculate profit participations for the “Twilight” movie saga, on behalf of Lionsgate subsidiary Summit Distribution LLC.
+Summit Entertainment.
+Won the dismissal of a multimillion-dollar contractual dispute on behalf of Lionsgate subsidiary Summit Entertainment over alleged deceptive accounting practices used to calculate profit participations for the Twilight movie series.

 - Peloton Interactive Inc. v.
-Flywheel Sports: Representing Peloton in a patent infringement action against Flywheel relating to Peloton’s category-creating bike.
+Flywheel Sport Representing Peloton in a patent infringement action against competitor Flywheel relating to Peloton’s category-creating bike.

 Class Action Defense

 - Shin v.
-Umeken USA et al.: Won dismissal of putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding and RICO, as well as violations of the Federal Food Drug and Cosmetics Act.
+Umeken USA et al. Won dismissal of putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding, and RICO, as well as violations of the Food, Drug, and Cosmetic Act.

 - Ruhnke v.
-Allergan: On behalf of client Allergan, obtained a low five-figure settlement in a putative consumer class action litigation seeking over $85 million in damages.
-The settlement came on the eve of Plaintiffs’ certification papers being due, and following aggressive offensive discovery that revealed facts damaging to Plaintiffs’ case.
-The suit alleged that Allergan’s leading skincare and cosmetics line is in violation of the Food Drug and Cosmetics Act, and that the product was being marketed in a way that violates false advertising and unfair competition laws.
+Allergan.Obtained a low-five-figure settlement in putative consumer class action litigation seeking over $85 million in damages against our client, Allergan.
+The settlement came on the eve of the plaintiffs’ certification papers being due and following aggressive offensive discovery that revealed facts damaging to the plaintiffs’ case.
+The suit alleged that Allergan’s leading skincare and cosmetics line was in violation of the Food, Drug, and Cosmetic Act and that the product was being marketed in a way that violates false advertising and unfair competition laws.

 - Lopez v.
-Caskers LLC: Obtained dismissal of a putative consumer class action alleging violations of California’s Automatic Renewal Law, on behalf of Caskers LLC, the leading e-commerce company focusing on the curation and sale of craft spirits.
+Caskers LLC.
+Obtained dismissal of a putative consumer class action alleging violations of California’s Automatic Renewal Law on behalf of Caskers, the leading e-commerce company focusing on the curation and sale of craft spirits.